-Septen Measurement Period September 8, 2021 Adjustments September 8, 2021 (as adjusted) Purchase price: Cash paid \$ 21,989 \$ - \$ 21,989 Assignment of notes and interest receivable 8,417 - 8,417 Fair value of contingent consideration 6,710 1,119 7,829 Total transaction consideration \$ 37,116 \$ 1,119 \$ 38,235 Allocation: Intangible assets \$ 26,929 \$ (7,905) \$ 19,024 Goodwill 10,187 9,024 19,211 Total assets acquired \$ 37,116 \$ 1,119 38,235
+Septer Measurement P September 8, 2021 Adjustmen Septe ember 8, 2021 (as adjusted) Purchase price: Cash paid \$ 21,989 \$ - \$ 21,989 Assignment of notes and interest receivable 8,417 - 8,417 Fair value of contingent consideration 6,710 1,119 7,829 Total transaction consideration \$ 37,116 \$ 1,119 \$ 38,235 Allocation: Intangible assets \$ 26,929 \$ (7,905) \$ 19,024 Goodwill 10,187 9,024 19,211 Total assets acquired \$ 37,116 \$ 1,119 38,235

 During Fiscal 2022 and during the third quarter of Fiscal 2023, the Company recorded a cumulative net measurement period adjustment that increased goodwill by \$9,024.
 The measurement period adjustment would have resulted in a decrease in amortization expense related to tradenames and technology in the third quarter of Fiscal 2022 and was not significant.
 The Company made the measurement period adjustment to reflect facts and circumstances that existed as of the acquisition date and did not result from intervening events subsequent to such date.
 The assets acquired include tradenames, technology, and goodwill.
-The amounts assigned to goodwill and intangible assets for the acquisition are as follows:
+The amounts assigned to goodwill and intangible assets for the acquisition were as follows:

-ıber 8, 2021 (as adjusted) Amortization Period (Years)
+September 8, 2021 (as adjusted) Amortization Period (Years)

 Goodwill \$ 19,211 N/A

 Tradenames 12,468 10

 Technology 6,556 5

 \$ 38,235

 The fair values of the intangible assets and contingent consideration were determined with the assistance of a third-party valuation expert.
-The purchase price allocation above is preliminary.
 Goodwill was determined as the excess of the purchase price over the fair value of the assets acquired, including identifiable intangible assets, all of which is deductible for tax purposes.
 Goodwill represents workforce and expected cash flow generation for the Onkyo business that does not qualify for separate recognition as intangible assets.

-The original terms of the contingent consideration payable to OHEC was based upon the calculation of 2% of the total price of certain future product purchases, as defined in the APA, by PAC.
+The original terms of the contingent consideration payable to OHEC were based upon the calculation of 2% of the total price of certain future product purchases, as defined in the APA, by PAC.
 Such payments were due to OHEC in perpetuity.
 The fair value of the contingent consideration was determined using an income approach, by estimating potential payments based on projections of future inventory purchases multiplied by the 2% payment and discounting them back to their present values using a weighted average cost of capital.
 A second discount rate was applied to account for the Company's credit risk to arrive at the present value of the payments.
 As there was no set term and the payments were intended to be made in perpetuity, a one-stage Gordon Growth Model was used to account for expected payments made beyond the last year of projections.

 On May 13, 2022, OHEC filed for bankruptcy protection in Japan.
 The filing did not include the assets previously purchased by Onkyo on September 8, 2021.
-On February 10, 2023, the contingent consideration obligation was settled with the bankruptcy trustee of OHEC for \$6,000, for a gain of \$443.
-This settlement relieves Onkyo from the future payments of 2% of the total purchase price of certain future product purchases that were to be made in perpetuity.
-The \$6,000 settlement amount is to be paid in three installments of \$1,500, \$2,500, and \$2,000.
+On February 10, 2023, the contingent consideration obligation was settled with the bankruptcy trustee of OHEC for \$6,000, which resulted in a gain of \$443.
+This settlement relieved Onkyo from the future payments of 2% of the total purchase price of certain future product purchases that were to be made in perpetuity.
+The \$6,000 settlement amount was paid in installments of \$1,500, \$2,500, and \$2,000.
 The first installment of \$1,500 was made in February 2023.
-The remaining installments totaling \$4,500, as of February 28, 2023, is expected to be made in Fiscal 2024 after the completion of the obligation of the bankruptcy trustee of OHEC under the settlement agreement.
+The remaining installments, totaling \$4,500, were made during Fiscal 2024 after the completion of the obligation of the bankruptcy trustee of OHEC under the settlement agreement.